 Within a stone’s throw of the above is Chateau de Castlenaud, which has a strong military history and now houses the Museum of Medieval Warfare.
 Visit to learn more about the history of the area.

 Other options are Château de Bridoire near Bergerac, Château de Hautefort in the north, or Château de Jumilhac with its classic romantic look.

 Explore Prehistoric Caves

-There is also the Vesunna Gallo-Roman Museum where you can see the remains of a Roman villa, including the underfloor heating and mosaics, as well as other Roman artifacts.
+There is also the Vesunna Gallo-Roman Museum, where you can see the remains of a Roman villa, including the underfloor heating and mosaics, as well as other Roman artefacts.

-A defensive wall used to surround the city, but now all that remains of it is the Mataguerre tower, which you can go to the top of to see views round Perigueux.
+A defensive wall used to surround the city, but now all that remains of it is the Mataguerre tower, which you can go to the top of to see views around Perigueux.